 It is important that treatments for immunodeficiencies and autoimmune conditions are continued, because stopping these treatments can place patients at greater risk from COVID-19.

 Vaccination should occur on a different day (if possible) from regular infusion treatments, such as immunoglobulin replacement therapy or immunosuppressant infusions.

 For example, people on monthly intravenous immunoglobulin (IVIg) may be advised by their specialist to be vaccinated two weeks after an IVIg infusion.
 This avoids confusion about the cause of side effects or allergic reactions, if they occur in response to the COVID-19 vaccine or the infusion treatment.

-People with immunodeficiencies and autoimmune conditions should follow the usual advice from their clinical immunology/allergy specialist or rheumatologist regarding vaccinations, or ask for specific advice regarding the COVID-19 vaccine.
+People with immunodeficiencies and autoimmune conditions should follow advice from their clinical immunology/allergy specialist or rheumatologist regarding COVID-19 vaccines.

 COVID-19 vaccines, other medical conditions and vaccinations

 COVID-19 vaccines have initially been tested in healthy adults, before being tested on more vulnerable people, to provide confidence that the vaccine is safe for use in the general population.